martosaur/instructor_lite/README.md

 ## Configuration

-Instructor Lite _does not_ access the application environment for configuration options like adapter or api key.
+InstructorLite _does not_ access the application environment for configuration options like adapter or api key.
 Instead, they're passed as options when needed.
 Note that different adapters may require different options, so make sure to check their documentation.

 ## Installation